Yuki-42/DigitalCorkboard/docs/database.md

 - `content`: The content of the comment.
 - `addedOn`: The date the comment was made.
 - `editedOn`: The date the comment was last edited.
-- `deletedOn`: The date the comment was deleted.